artrugh/javascript_basis/memory_life_cycle.md

    What happens with those variable which values are **dynamic data**?

-   As you can already guees, **non primitive data type** are considered dinamic data, because they are mutable in javascript.
+   As you can already guees, **non primitive data type** are considered dinamic data, because they are mutable in JavaScript.
 Non primative are basically **objects and functions**.

    Functions are regular objects with the additional capability of being callable.